 The following books have detailed explanations for a range of behaviors.
 They have tips to help caregivers understand and cope with changed behaviors.
 Many things depend on the culture and context, so you will need to use creativity to adjust the suggestions in the books so that they help in your situation.

-The 36-Hour Day: A Family Guide to Caring for Persons with Alzheimer Disease, Related Dementing Illnesses, and Memory Loss in Later Life (Nancy L Mace, Peter V Rabins): This book explains many behavioral symptoms and how to cope with them.
+The 36–Hour Day – A Family Guide to Caring for People Who Have Alzheimer Disease, Other Dementias, and Memory Loss (Nancy L Mace, Peter V Rabins): This book explains many behavioral symptoms and how to cope with them.
 It is useful for caregivers who want to understand and cope with changes that dementia brings.
-For the paperback version, see Amazon.comOpens in new window (6th ed), or, if you are in India, see Amazon.inOpens in new window (6th ed) or FlipkartOpens in new window (5th ed) or any other vendor.
+For the paperback version, see Amazon.comOpens in new window (6th ed), or, if you are in India, see Amazon.inOpens in new window (6th ed) or any other vendor.